zberkes/XilinxISE-Docker/README.md

 3. Download the [startup script file](https://github.com/zberkes/XilinxISE-Docker/blob/master/xilinx) and [configuration file](https://github.com/zberkes/XilinxISE-Docker/blob/master/config) into a folder and add it to PATH, or make a symlink to `xilinx` from your bin folder.
-Certainly, you can checkout the ful source code from [GitHub](https://github.com/zberkes/XilinxISE-Docker)
+Certainly, you can checkout the full source code from [GitHub](https://github.com/zberkes/XilinxISE-Docker)

     Optionally you can put it directly in your bin folder and the config file to `$HOME/.config/Docker` or